microsoft/PowerApps-TestEngine/samples/README.md

 # Debugging Samples

 To debug any of the samples when using a local build from source strategy.
-You can to the following
+You can to the following:

 1. Open PowerApps-TestEngine folder in Visual Studio Code